Final Fantasy Adventure

 The game’s items are the standard SquareSoft fare, with potions and healing items and useless crap and sellable rocks.
 The game does have two crazy items: mattocks and keys.
 A mattock is a mining tool very similar to a pickaxe.
 I think the translators probably meant to use the word pickaxe but got sidetracked.
 The mattocks allow you to destroy rocks or create openings in walls while the keys obviously allow you to open locked doors; so far so good.
 The weird thing is those items are bought in stores and are consumables.
 You buy those items in any store and you need to carry many of them, so you don’t run out.
 Keys can be used four times (leaving a screen and coming back will reset a door) after which they disappear from your inventory.
 Keys in real life don’t work like that!
 You need to carry a large set of both to make sure you don’t run out while exploring a dungeon.
 To confuse you further, there are two unique story-driven keys that open very specific doors.
 The doors opened by those keys are not visually different from the regular doors, so prepare to get frustrated.
 Mattocks are eventually made obsolete, replaced by a ball and chain weapon that can destroy rocks and break walls as well.
 It isn’t surprising that I have never seen a game with a similar system.
 It’s so crazy.

-Final Fantasy Adventure is not without its faults.
-I have explained how keys and mattocks are completely crazy.
+I have explained how crazy keys and mattocks are.
 It hit me how maddening the mattocks and keys were when I lent the game to a friend.
 That friend always plays games in an interesting way.
 He is absurdly talented with games, always patient to a fault.
 Other things though, he will have no patience for.
 Here’s his story of frustration with Final Fantasy Adventure:

 What my friend did is he killed the golem with consumable mattocks instead.

 Since the ball and chain weapon is a mattock but in weapon form, I guess the developers didn’t bother to differentiate between them.
 The golem is thus vulnerable to mattock attacks.
-My friend filled his items slots with mattocks (which each have eight uses) and went to town.
-But since the game starts assuming you don’t need mattocks after getting the ball and chain, shops stop selling them and you can get stuck in dungeons with no way out.
-Which my friend promptly figured out and just stopped playing the game.
+My friend filled his items slots with mattocks (which each have eight uses) and relentlessly attacked the boss.
+He beat him, but since the game starts assuming you don’t need mattocks after getting the ball and chain, shops stop selling them and you get stuck with no way to buy more mattocks.
+Which promptly happened to my friend and he just stopped playing the game.
 Final Fantasy Adventure is far from perfect, but it can lead to interesting things.

 Speaking of enemies that reappear, some enemies are present for the whole game and end up hitting you for the very anticlimactic 1 damage but other enemies can one-hit you.
 Without an autosave system, this is exasperating.
 You have to be careful and save often.